SUMMARY OF ACCOUNTING POLICIES

 Basis of Presentation:

 In the opinion of management, all adjustments (including normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three and nine months ended September 30, 2017 are not necessarily indicative of the results that may be expected for the year ending December 31, 2017.
+Operating results for the six months ended June 30, 2018 are not necessarily indicative of the results that may be expected for the year ending December 31, 2018.

-On August 26, 2016, the Company completed a 1-for-15 reverse stock split of the shares of the Company’s common stock (the “Reverse Stock Split”).
-As a result of the Reverse Stock Split, every 15 shares of issued and outstanding common stock were combined into one issued and outstanding share of Common Stock, and the par value per share was changed to $.015 per share.
-No fractional shares were issued because of the Reverse Stock Split and any fractional shares that would otherwise have resulted from the Reverse Stock Split were paid in cash.
+On April 20, 2018, the Company completed a 1-for-12 reverse stock split of the shares of the Company’s common stock (the “Reverse Stock Split”).
+As a result of the Reverse Stock Split, every 12 shares of issued and outstanding common stock were combined into one issued and outstanding share of common stock, and the par value per share was changed to $0.18 per share.
 The number of authorized shares of common stock was not reduced as a result of the Reverse Stock Split.
-The Company’s common stock began trading on a reverse stock split-adjusted basis on August 26, 2016.
+The Company’s common stock began trading on a reverse stock split-adjusted basis on April 20, 2018.
 All share and per share data included in this report has been retroactively restated to reflect the Reverse Stock Split.

 Use of Estimates: